 This category includes net position whose use is subject to externally imposed stipulations that can be fulfilled by actions of the District pursuant to those stipulations or that expire by the passage of time.
-Restricted net position of the District consist of funds restricted for debt payments and future construction.
 When both restricted and unrestricted resources are available for use, it is the District's policy to use restricted resources first, then unrestricted resources as they are needed.
-The District had no restricted net position at June 30, 2013.
+The District had no restricted net position at June 30, 2014.